HL7/davinci-atr/input/pagecontent/spec.md

 #### Profiles
 This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions and terminology artifacts to describe the content to be shared as part of Memeber Attribution List interactions.
 The implementation guide supports two versions of FHIR: [STU3](http://hl7.org/fhir/STU3) and [R4]({{site.data.fhir.path}}) and profiles for both are listed for each interaction.
 This version of the specification does not (yet) provide guidance for DSTU2 resources.

-The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](allartifacts.html) page.
+The full set of profiles defined in this implementation guide can be found by following the links on the [FHIR Artifacts](artifacts.html) page.

 #### US Core